craws/OpenAtlas/sphinx/source/entity/type.rst

 * **Untyped entities** can be checked at the type overview
 * **Multiple linked entities** can be checked at the type overview, useful if switching to single
+* Types (except value types) can be **Set unselectable**, e.g. to enter sub categories, via the corresponding button at a type view.
+But only if not already used by entities and at least editor permissions are needed.
 * A more detailed description on how to enter new types can be found :doc:`here</examples/types>`